XpiritBV/azure-container-apps-workshop/labs/deploying-through-pipelines.md

         appName='globotickets' \
 ```

+> Tips:
+>
-> Tip: Using [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to store secrets.
+> - Using [GitHub secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to store secrets.

-> Tip2: If you want to link to the existing Globo Tickets containers you don't need a username + password since these are public images.
+> - If you want to link to the existing Globo Tickets containers you don't need a username + password since these are public images.

 ## 2. Exploring Revisions

 Azure Container apps has a feature called "Multi revision mode".
 This means for a single container app you can have multiple active revisions at the same time.

 We'll be working with setting the `Frontend` app to multi revision mode so we can easily see changes on the website.